publishpress/PublishPress-Permissions/readme.txt

 = 4.0.35 =
 * Fixed : Fatal error under some conditions if a post type is registered abnormally
+* Fixed : PHP Warning in post editor under some site configurations
+* Fixed : Multisite - Database error in posts query on installations with abnormal site switching / caching
 * Compat : miniOrange SSO - Fatal error when adding a new post
-* Fixed : PHP Warning in post editor under some site configurations
+* Compat : PublishPress Authors - poor front end query performance on highly populated sites

 = 4.0.34 - 14 Nov 2024 =
 * Fixed : Changes to Permissions metaboxes in Post editor were not saved